|Initial Bowdoin Deadline:||September 4, 2013 (noon)|

 Bowdoin’s Internal Selection Process.
 Students are encouraged to read Info for British Scholarships: Applying to the Rhodes, Marshall, Gates Cambridge Scholarships for tips on putting together a competitive application.
 By the “Initial Bowdoin Deadline” (see above), applicants must submit the materials listed below to the Office of Student Fellowships and Research.

-The four items listed above can e-mailed as PDFs to Cindy Stocks (firstname.lastname@example.org).
+The items listed above can either be hand-delivered to Corey Colwill in 113 Kanbar or e-mailed as PDFs to email@example.com.

 The Committee will review these materials, and those students who are deemed competitive will be scheduled for a campus interview.
 Based on the submitted materials and the interview, the Committee will decide which applicant(s) will receive Bowdoin’s endorsement.